 The distance from Los Angeles to Eugene, our final destination in Oregon, is approximately 856 miles (roughly 13 hours 30 minutes without stopping).
 This road trip is doable if you have a few extra days to spare on just the road itself.
 We didn’t have this time.

-So instead, we adhered to services of two budget airlines to help us spend more time exploring some places in Northern California and Oregon and less time road-tripping from one destination to another.
+So instead, we adhered to services of two budget airlines to help us spend more time exploring epic places in Northern California and Oregon and less time road-tripping from one destination to another.

-Moreover, for the first time ever, we landed in one state and departed from an other.
+TIP: For the first time ever, we landed in one state and departed from the other.
 This saved us tons of time.
 On the other hand, renting a car in one city and dropping it in a different state was a little bit expensive.
-This small luxury on the road costed us about $150.
-But if you subtract gas expenses that we would otherwise have, this price wasn’t that high after all.
+This small luxury on the road costed us additional $150.
+But it was worth it.

 Day 1: Flying into Reno, Nevada, and Driving to Fall River Mills, Northern California